Li County, Gansu: History

 The area is also subject to earthquakes, with 25 recorded as having a magnitude of 5.0 or higher.
 The largest recorded was an 8.0-magnitude quake that struck on July 21, 1654; most recently, a 6.6-magnitude quake struck on July 22, 2013.

+Economy

+Lixian is one of the counties included in the Targeted Poverty Alleviation campaign.
+In 2014, 26.1% of the population fell under the poverty line.

+Lixian is known as the home of rhubarb in China.
+According to Qianlong era writings, rhubarb has been cultivated in the area for thousands of years.
+Other local produce includes apples, walnuts and peppers.

 Administrative divisions

-Present-day, Li County includes 22 towns and 6 townships :
+Present-day, Li County includes 22 towns and 7 townships: